BMW i3

-The BMW i3 is a B-segment, high-roof hatchback manufactured and marketed by BMW with an electric powertrain using rear-wheel drive via a single-speed transmission and an underfloor lithium-ion battery pack and an optional range-extending petrol engine.
+The BMW i3 is an electric car that was manufactured by German marque BMW from 2013 to 2022.
 The i3 was BMW's first mass-produced zero emissions vehicle and was launched as part of BMW's electric vehicle BMW i sub-brand.
+It is a B-segment, high-roof hatchback with an electric powertrain.
+It uses rear-wheel drive via a single-speed transmission and an underfloor lithium-ion battery pack with an optional range-extending petrol engine.

-Styled by Richard Kim, the i3 is offered in a single five-door configuration with a passenger module of high strength, ultra-lightweight CFRP (carbon fibre reinforced polymer) adhered to a lower aluminium module holding the chassis, battery, drive system and powertrain.
-The bodywork features two smaller clamshell rear-hinged rear doors.
+Styled by Richard Kim, the i3 is a five-door with a passenger module of high strength, ultra-lightweight carbon fibre reinforced polymer adhered to an aluminium chassis, battery, drive system and powertrain.
+The body features two clamshell rear-hinged rear doors.

 The i3 debuted as a concept at the 2011 International Motor Show Germany, and production began in September 2013 in Leipzig.

-Having ranked third amongst electric cars sold worldwide from 2014 to 2016, its global sales totaled over 220,000 units worldwide by the end of 2021.
-Germany is listed as its best-selling market with over 47,500 units delivered through December 2021, followed by the U.S. with over 45,000.
+It ranked third amongst electric cars sold worldwide from 2014 to 2016.
+Its global sales totaled 250,000 units by the end of 2022.
+Germany was its biggest market with over 47,500 units delivered through December 2021, followed by the U.S. with over 45,000.

-The i3 has won two World Car of the Year Awards, selected as 2014 World Green Car of the Year and also as 2014 World Car Design of the Year.
-The i3 received an iF Product Design Gold Award, and won both UK Car of the Year 2014 and Best Supermini of 2014 in the first UK Car of the Year Awards.
+The i3 won two World Car of the Year Awards, selected as 2014 World Green Car of the Year and as 2014 World Car Design of the Year.
+The i3 received an iF Product Design Gold Award, and won UK Car of the Year 2014 and Best Supermini of 2014 in the first UK Car of the Year Awards.

 History

-In February 2011, BMW debuted its sub-brand, BMW i, to market the vehicles produced under Project i.
+In February 2011, BMW debuted its sub-brand, BMW i, to market vehicles produced under Project i.
 BMW i vehicles were to be sold separately from BMW or Mini.
-The first two production models are the all-electric BMW i3, formerly called the Mega City Vehicle (MCV), and a plug-in hybrid called BMW i8, which is the production version of the Vision Efficient Dynamics concept unveiled at the 2009 International Motor Show Germany and has an all-electric range of 50 km.
-Production of both plug-in electric cars was scheduled to start in Leipzig in 2013.
+The first two production models are the BMW i3, formerly called the Mega City Vehicle (MCV), and the plug-in hybrid BMW i8, the production version of the Vision Efficient Dynamics concept unveiled at the 2009 International Motor Show Germany, which has an all-electric range of 50 km.
+Production of both cars was scheduled to start in Leipzig in 2013.

-BMW incorporated the lessons learned during the field testing of the Mini E (200–2010) and the BMW ActiveE (2012) into the design of the BMW i3, in particular regarding the type of battery and powertrain, achievable range, and the use of one pedal driving in urban traffic areas.
+BMW incorporated lessons learned during the field testing of the Mini E (2009–2010) and the BMW ActiveE (2012) into the design of the i3, in particular the battery and powertrain, achievable range, and the use of one pedal driving in urban traffic areas.